leixiaofeng-astar/eye_rasabot/data/nlu.md

 - Will astigmatism go away with medicine?

 ## intent: astigmatism-treatment_surgical-cornearefractive
-- Is astigmatism surgery Medisave-claimable?
+- What is the surgical treatment of astigmatism?
-- How can I pay for astigmatism surgery?
+- Do I need laser for astigmatism?
-- Is astigmatism surgery subsidized?
+- Do I need LASEK for astigmatism?
-- Who can claim Medisave for astigmatism surgery?
+- Do I need SMILE for astigmatism?
-- Is astigmatism surgery covered under Medisave?
+- Do I need LASIK for astigmatism?
-- Can I pay for astigmatism surgery using Medisave?
+- Do I need PRK for astigmatism?
-- Can I claim Medisave for astigmatism surgery?
+- Does astigmatism surgery exist?
-- Can I take out my Medisave for astigmatism surgery?
+- Is surgical removal of astigmatism possible?
-- Can I use Medisave claims for astigmatism surgery?
+- Can you take out my astigmatism?
-- Can I use medical insurance for astigmatism surgery?
+- Can I do surgery to treat astigmatism?
-- Who can get subsidies for astigmatism surgery?
+- Can you help me remove astigmatism?
-- Can the government sponsor astigmatism surgery?
+- Do I have to go under the knife for astigmatism?
-- Can the government subsidize astigmatism surgery?
+- Is there astigmatism surgery?
-- Is astigmatism surgery discounted?
+- Is there a surgery to remove astigmatism?
-- Is astigmatism surgery covered under insurance?
+- Is there a procedure to remove astigmatism?
-- What are the requirements for using Medisave for astigmatism surgery?
+- Can an eye surgeon operate on my astigmatism?
-- What is the criteria for using Medisave for astigmatism surgery?
+- Can an eye doctor do surgery for my astigmatism?

 ## intent: astigmatism-treatment_surgical-cornearefractive_10
 - What are the indications of surgery for astigmatism?